DmitryEfimenko/TwitterBootstrapMvc/README.md

 In order to fix it, make sure you have latest NuGet since PCL support was added in NuGet 2.5 or 2.5.*

 # Submitting Issues:
 * Include your current code that is relevant to your situation.
-That probably will be code from controller, model anda a view.
+That probably will be code from controller, model and a view.
 * Be sure to include html that you are looking for.
-* Provide link to Bootstrap docs if you think that BMVC does not have support for some of Bootstra's functionality
+* Provide link to Bootstrap docs if you think that BMVC does not have support for some of Bootstrap's functionality
 * Be sure to describe clearly what does not work and what do you expect to get.